Let’s learn about the amazing Middle East city of Abu Dhabi.

 Who is the head of Abu Dhabi

-Day-to-day, the Abu Dhabi Crown Prince Sheikh Mohamed Bin Zayed (MBZ) is known as the de facto ruler of Abu Dhabi and the Deputy Supreme Commander of the United Arab Emirates Armed Forces.
+Sheikh Khalifa passed away on 13 May 2022, the former Crown Prince Sheikh Mohamed Bin Zayed (MBZ) took charge and is the current ruler (Emir) of Abu Dhabi and the President de Jure of the United Arab Emirates.

 Is Abu Dhabi rich?